Soft, vegan sugar cookies with crispy edges, for all your holiday needs. Have fun with different cookie cutters, easy icing and sprinkles of course!

 How to make perfect vegan sugar cookies:

 First, make the dough, using just 1 bowl and either a standing mixer with the paddle attachment or a hand mixer.
 Your cookie dough should be similar to the texture of play dough.
+It will be rather crumbly in the bowl, but not dry, and it should stick together when you use your hands to roll it into a ball.
 Once the dough is made, break it into two balls.
 Place one of the doughs onto parchment paper, on a hard surface.

 Roll the dough out, about 1/4 inch thick.
 Sprinkle a little flour on top so the dough doesn’t stick to your rolling pin.